-- From ASM, identify the ASM disk group that you want to migrate, and identify the disks under its control. - From ASM, dismount the ASM disk group.
-2 - If the devices are controlled by other multi-pathing drivers, migrate the 3 devices to DMP control.
-Perform these steps as root user. - Migrate from PowerPath or Device Mapper Multipath. - See "About setting up DMP to manage native devices" on page 27. - As root user, use the raw command to remove the raw devices that were created for the particular OS devices. - 5 As root user, enable DMP support for the ASM disk group identified in step 1. - # vxdmpraw enable username groupname mode [devicename ...]
+- From ASM, identify the ASM disk group that you want to migrate, and identify the disks under its control. - From ASM, dismount the ASM disk group. - If the devices are controlled by other multi-pathing drivers, migrate the devices to DMP control.
+Perform these steps as root user.

+Migrate from MPxIO or PowerPath.

+See "About setting up DMP to manage native devices" on page 27.

+As root user, enable DMP support for the ASM disk group identified in step 1.

+'''

+vxdmpraw enable username groupname mode [devicename ...]

+'''

 where username represents the ASM user running the ASM instance, groupname represents the UNIX/Linux groupname of the specified user-id, and mode represents the permissions to set on the device.
-If you specify one or more devicenames.
-DMP support for ASM is enabled for those devices.
+If you specify one or more devicenames, DMP support for ASM is enabled for those devices.
 If you do not specify a devicename, DMP support is enabled for all devices in the system that have an ASM signature.

 - From ASM, set ASM DISKSTRING as appropriate.
-The preferred setting is /dev/vx/dmp/ - 7 From ASM, confirm that the devices are available to ASM. - 8 From ASM, mount the ASM disk groups.
-The disk groups are mounted on DMP devices.
+The preferred setting is /dev/vx/dmp/ - From ASM, confirm that the devices are available to ASM. - From ASM, mount the ASM disk groups.
+The disk groups are mounted on 7 DMP devices.